 Death Cross Looms Over News Investors

-If history is any guide, there may be trouble ahead for shares of News.
+If history is any guide, there may be trouble ahead for shares of News(NASDAQ:NWS).
 A so-called "death cross" has formed on its chart and, not surprisingly, this could be bearish for the stock.

 What To Know: Many traders use moving average crossover systems to make their decisions.